-Occasionally a need arises to retrospectively certify existing structures or equipment.
+Occasionally the need arises to retrospectively certify existing structures or equipment.
 This may be due to end client requirements or changes to structures.
-As a result load rating needs to be determined and the equipment certified.
-In conjunction with our client, we can certify the equipment in just a couple of steps.
+With this in mind, we can assist our client to certify equipment by determining the load rating.
 Following are the procedure steps in broad terms:

 - Measure up existing structure or model from drawings